Tilicho Lake Trekking

 • Accommodation:Tea house

-As we are going to be over 5000 meters in a few days we need to acclimatize to allow our bodies time to cope with the altitude.
-Today has been left free to get more used to the conditions before we make the crossing later of the Thorong La.
-We have a choice today, we can take some side hikes or you can spend the day exploring the area around the village.
-Shorter hikes into the mountains are a good way to enjoy the views of the Chulu ranges, Annapurna ranges, and Thorong La in the distance.
-It is important to get some rest today too though, to conserve some energy for the days still to come.
-An optional four-kilometer walk is possible; it takes around one and a half hours with a total ascent of 200 meters and a descent of 200 meters.
+As we are going to be over 5000 meters in a few days, we need to acclimatize to allow our bodies time to cope with the altitude.
+Today has been left free to get more used to the conditions before we make the crossing of the Thorong La.
+NTE recommends hiking the stunning Ice Lake, which is known as the most beautiful viewpoint and offers undisturbed panoramic views of the Chulu ranges, Annapurna ranges, and Thorong La in the distance.

 • Max.
 Altitude:4140m/13583ft.